Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeEncryption.md

 ## ENCRYPTION

-New to `v2.13.0` and greater, is the ability to encrypt your p12 passphrase within the nodectl configuration file: `cn-config.yaml`.
+Starting from version v2.13.0, you now have the option to encrypt your p12 passphrase directly within the nodectl configuration file, `cn-config.yaml`.

 ### Understanding the Encryption Services

-Depending on the version of nodectl, the upgrader *may* offer you the ability to `encyrpt` your p12 passphrase in the configuration.
+Depending on the encryption state of your Node, the upgrader *may* offer you the ability to `encyrpt` your p12 passphrase in the configuration.  *This will be skipped if the configurator module detects the passphrase is already encrypted.*

 :::note
 You can encrypt the passphrase at any time using the nodectl configurator.
 ```
 sudo nodectl configure -e
 ```
-Choose `encryption services` from the configurator's main edit menu.
+Choose [encryption services](../nodectlEncryption) from the configurator's main edit menu.
 :::

 Simply entering <kbd>y</kbd> here will instruct the upgrader to access the configurator, backup your configuration, and encrypt your passphrase, while offering your a visual understanding of each element.